BU-Spark/se-diva-docs-backend/README.md

 - `/admin_login`: Authenticate admin users and generate JWT tokens
 - `/protected_endpoint`: Example of a protected endpoint that requires JWT authentication
 - `/applicants/declineapplicant`: Decline an applicant
-- `/membershipapplicants/view`: View all approved applicants
+- `/membershipapplicants/view`: View all approved applicants who have paid

 ## Tips for Future Developers